 A routine scan in May, 2010 revealed a random tumor, and just like that, I needed a transplant.

-One day, my life seemingly hung in the balance when it was everything was normal just the day before.
+One day, my life seemingly hung in the balance when everything was normal just the day before.
 Two days before, I was having fun on vacation in Disney World with my family.
 Little did we know.